FixMyBerlin/atlas-app/src/app/regionen/[regionSlug]/_components/SidebarInspector/icons/README.md

 The files we have here have a format that does not work in Mapbox for some reason.

 A workaround is, to add the files to Figma and "flatten" and/or "convert to outline", then re-export.
 Use those files for Mapbox.

+# Next JS

+Next.js does not play nice with <Image> + SVG + Tailwind so the icons are now react components using https://transform.tools/.